EntilZha/entilzha.github.io/content/posts/2019/december/debug_ml_code.md

 In this context, I specifically refer to saving time fixing errors that crash the program--not than those that cause models to be incorrect in subtle ways (for that, see [Andrej Karpathy's blog post](https://karpathy.github.io/2019/04/25/recipe/)).
 Here are a few tricks I use to preserve my sanity while developing new model code written in python.

+A quick outline of the tips:

+1. Debuggers
+2. Document tensor shapes
+3. Verbose logging with `logging` module
+4. Debugging dataset
+5. Unit tests

 ### Use Debuggers

 Modern machine learning code often contains several abstraction levels---a good thing!---which unfortunately makes it more difficult to dig deep into plumbing to fix data loading or tensor shape errors.